 |

-Hastings - Bexhill - Rye Guide Hastings is a flourishing seaside resort which is popular with the French.
+Hastings - Bexhill - Rye Coast Guide Hastings is a flourishing seaside resort which is popular with the French.
 This popularity originated in 1066 when William the Conqueror landed nearby and got into a bit of a barney with the locals.
 The legacy of that invasion is still with us today in the shape of - baguettes, au pairs and Beaujolais.
-The successful invasion of England by William the Conqueror was probably the most significant event in our history.
+The successful invasion of England by William the Conqueror at Hastings was probably the most significant event in our history since the Romans of course!

-On October 14 1066 William landed at Pevensey with around 700 ships and 7000 men. they marched rapidly towards Hastings to confront Harold the English King.
-The battle actually took place at the place now called Battle in honour of the conflict.
-Harold had an army of equal size, around 7000 and two armies clashed in bloody conflict that lasted half a day.
+For details of Hastings Hotels and Holidays, Hastings Guest Houses and Hastings Cottages and to visit Attractions.
+Go to Hastings Hotels, Guest houses and Cottages On October 14 1066 William, Duke of Normandy, landed at Pevensey with around 700 ships and 7000 men, they marched rapidly towards Hastings to confront Harold the English King.
+The fighting actually took place a couple of miles inland, at the place now called Battle, in honour of the ancient conflict.
+Harold had an army of equal size, around 7000 and the two armies clashed in bloody conflict that lasted half a day.
 The turning point came when William's men appeared to retreat and the English army began to pursue them.
 This action left a gap in their line and the French turned on them and broke their lines.
 During this final phase Harold was fatally wounded by an arrow in his eye and died shortly afterwards.
 William marched for London and was crowned King in December 1066.
 And so we all became Normans!

+Today French people are still welcome in the town - but not if they bring 700 ships with them!
+Hastings is a popular holiday resort with a traditional English flavour.
+It has good beaches and a promenade with the usual attractions and cafes.
+There is still a large fishing fleet at Hastings which launch from the beach.
 Above the town are the ruins of the first castle built by William the Conqueror after his successful invasion.
 At the nearby town of Battle you can find Battle Abbey which William built as atonement for the casualties at the battle.
-Re-enactment of the Battle of Hastings

 Bexhill